fennel-ai/client/docs/pages/security-compliance/scim.md

         - Push Profile Updates
         - Push Groups
-    - Select the "HTTP Header" Authentication Mode and copy the SCIM authenetication token from step 2 above into the "Authorization Bearer" field.
+    - Select the "HTTP Header" Authentication Mode and copy the SCIM authentication token from step 2 above into the "Authorization Bearer" field.

     ![Diagram](/assets/scim_okta.png)